Skip to Content

 It’s always interesting to read books from a few decades ago and see how the author’s visions of the future stack up against reality.

-This book is also a good read in regards to how Kaku’s ideas have evolved through the years as well as noting advances in science during that period.
+This book is also a good read in regards to how Kaku’s ideas have evolved over the years, as well as noting advances in science during that period.

 Hyperspace

-Hyperspace is a book that looks at higher dimensions and is another of Kaku’s earliest books published in 1994.
+Hyperspace is a book that discusses higher dimensions and is another of Kaku’s earliest books, published in 1994.

 In this book, Kaku tries to explain what higher dimensions are and the struggle to create a unified theory of relativity to help explain the universe.
 The book is split into four parts to achieve this.